 With so many parasites out there, it is tempting to lump ringworm in the same category as hookworms, whipworms, roundworms, and tapeworms.
-Despite its name, however, ringworm is not actually a worm, but an infection of the skin, hair, and nails caused by a fungus known as dermatophyte.
+Despite its name, however, ringworm is not actually a worm—it is a fungus.
+Ringworm is highly contagious to humans, especially to children, the elderly and the immunocompromised.
 This highly contagious disease is the most common fungal skin infection and can cause patchy, circular areas of hair loss with central red rings.
 Ringworms can live in the environment for more than a year and often spread to people and other animals in the house.
 Cats can develop ringworm after contact with an infected animal or with bedding, dishes, grooming tools, furniture, or other objects contaminated with the skin cells or hair of an infected animal.
 All cats are susceptible to ringworms, however kittens, geriatric cats, longhaired cats, and those with a compromised immune system are particularly vulnerable.
 Pets have an increased chance of contracting ringworm from environments that are densely populated with animals, like an animal shelter or kennel.
 Pets with illness or a weak immune system are also at risk for ringworm.

 • skin lesions on the face, ear tips, tail, and feet